chudisoft/music-collection/README.md

 ### Deployment

 You can deploy this project using:
-Copying/uploading the project folder's contents to the root of your server.
+Copying/uploading the project's build folder's contents to the root of your server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>